 The post holder will be required to demonstrate:

-- A proficient knowledge of current developments in cardiology, cardiac rehabilitation and the prevention and management of CVD.
+- A proficient knowledge of current developments in cardiology, stroke, cardiac rehabilitation and the prevention and management of cardiovascular disease.

-- The ability to work autonomously and as part of a multi-disciplinary team in service delivery, development and in achieving key performance outputs
+- Ability to work autonomously and as part of a multidisciplinary team in service delivery, development and programme promotions, to achieve key performance outputs.

-- Excellent organisational skills with an aptitude for effective time management, problem solving, project planning, delivery and execution
+- Highly effective planning and organisational skills with an aptitude for effective time management, problem solving, project planning, delivery and execution.

 The post holder must be suitably qualified as follows:

-This appointment will be offered as a fixed term contract for 2 years, with potential for extension subject to funding.
+This appointment will be offered initially as a fixed term contract for 12 months, with potential for extension subject to funding.
 Salary will be commensurate with experience.

-To apply, please send your CV with a cover letter to email@example.com before Friday 4th August.
-Candidates must be available for interview on the week of the 7th August.
+To apply, please send your CV with a cover letter to email@example.com before Wednesday, 6th February 2019.
+Please indicate on your cover letter your preference for a full time or part time position.
+Candidates must be available for interview the week commencing 18th February 2019.